Conquer Corsica: A Beginner’s Guide to the GR20 (Route Info, Tips & What to Expect)

 Stage 16: Paliri to Conca

-Distance: 13.5 kilometers
+Distance: 13.5 km

-Elevation Loss/Gain: + 370 m / – 1100 m
+Elevation Gain/Loss: +370 m / –1100 m

-Average Time to Hike: 5 hours
+Average Time: 5 hours

 The final stage of the GR20 seems at first like it might be a slow and easy walk down, but in the true character of the entire trail, you still have some scrambling upwards before you’re out.
-Forest paths take over after leaving the granite towers in your wake and bring you down, down, down into the village of Conca.

-The village is small and modest, but it’s a huge marker for those who have just pushed themselves to their limit on the trail.
 The finish itself has plenty of spots to celebrate with drinks, but it’s more about reflecting on your experience and celebrating what you’ve just accomplished.

 Choosing a Guide for Hiking the GR20

 As you start to plan your hike on the GR20 in Corsica, you may notice the complex logistics that are required to put together a successful itinerary with proper resupply points, accommodation, and transportation.
-If this is something that you enjoy doing, then great!
-The logistical part of hiking long distance trails isn’t something that is up everyone’s alley though.

 Hiring a guide can almost eliminate all of the logistical puzzle pieces and also add a level of safety in mountainous terrain that can be dangerous for beginners.
 A lot of options are out there for guides that run 12-16 day traverses of the GR20.